-) 2010 4 package, ATLAS can currently produce about 4 million events per day using the entire processing capacity available to production worldwide.
+, 200 4 package, ATLAS can currently produce about 4 million events per day using the entire processing capacity available to production worldwide.
 Due to its high CPU cost, the outputs of full Geant4 simulation (HITS) are stored in one custodial tape copy on Tier1 tapes to be re-used in several Monte-Carlo re- processings.
 The HITS from faster simulation flavors will be only of transient nature in LHC Run 2.
-Big Data Specific ific results into new knowledge, solutions, policies and Challenges (Gaps) the science mission associated with LHC data analysis and hile advances in experimental and computational technologies have led to an exponential growth in the volume, velocity, and variety of data available for scientif fic discovery, advances in technologies to convert this data into actionable knowledge h have fallen far short of what the HEP community needs to deliver timely and immedia tely impacting outcomes.
-Acceleration of the scientific knowledge discovery proces ss is essential if DOE scientists are to continue making major contributions in HEP. ysis engine, serving several thousand scientists, will have - nded in the cleverness of its algorithms, the automation each (discovery) of the computing, to enable scientific ed nature of the Higgs boson.
-E.g. the approximately forty - different analysis methods used to investigate the detailed characteristics of the Higgs boson (many using machine learning techniques) must be combined in a mathematically rigorous fashion to have an agreed upon publishable result. mathematically rigorous fashion to have an agreed upon publishable result.
-Specific challenges: Federated semantic discovery: Interfaces, protocols and environments that support access to, use of, and interoperation across federated sets interoperate across streami managed by a mix of different policies and controls that ing and "at rest" data sources.
-These include: models, algorithms, libraries, and re ference implementations for a distributed non- hierarchical discovery service ce; semantics, methods, interfaces for life-cycle management (subscription, capture, provenance, assessment, validation, rejection) of heterogeneous sets of distributed tools, services and resources; a global environment that is robust in the face of failures and outages; and flexible high- performance data stores (ge oing beyond schema driven) that scale and are friendly to interactive analytics Resource description an d understanding: Distributed methods and implementations that allow resources (people, software, computing incl. data) to publish varying state and fu nction for use by diverse clients.
-Mechanisms to handle arbitrary entity types in a un niform and common framework - including complex types a, incomplete and evolving information, and rapidly - puting, storage and other computational resources. d file-based data movement over the WAN/LAN and on low for real-time, collaborative decision making for scientific processes.
-Big Data Specific · · · · · · · · · · · · · · · · · · · propriate available resources and to ensure that all data Challenges in Mobility able at that resource is fundamental to future discoveries site of the second s burce" has a broad meaning and includes data and people ther non-computer based entities: thus, any kind of data- L and non-computer based entities, thus, any kind of data-
+Big Data Specific The translation of scient tific results into new knowledge, solutions, policies and Challenges (Gaps) the science mission associated with LHC data analysis and Chanenges (Gaps) hile advances in experimental and computational - exponential growth in the volume, velocity, and variety fic discovery, advances in technologies to convert this data have fallen far short of what the HEP community needs to tely impacting outcomes.
+Acceleration of the scientific ss is essential if DOE scientists are to continue making major contributions in HEP.
+Today's worldwide anal ysis engine, serving several thousand scientists, will have to be commensurately exte nded in the cleverness of its algorithms, the automation of the processes, and the re each (discovery) of the computing, to enable scientific understanding of the detail ed nature of the Higgs boson.
+E.g. the approximately forty different analysis methods used to investigate the detailed characteristics of the Higgs boson (many using ma achine learning techniques) must be combined in a shion to have an agreed upon publishable result. erated semantic discovery: Interfaces, protocols and access to, use of, and interoperation across federated sets managed by a mix of different policies and controls that ing and "at rest" data sources.
+These include: models, ference implementations for a distributed non- - ce; semantics, methods, interfaces for life-cycle capture, provenance, assessment, validation, rejection) stributed tools, services and resources; a global in the face of failures and outages; and flexible high- oing beyond schema driven) that scale and are friendly to interactive analytics Pocourco decorintian d understanding: Distributed methods and - d understanding: Distributed methods and - resources (people, software, computing incl. data) to nction for use by diverse clients.
+Mechanisms to handle niform and common framework - including complex types a, incomplete and evolving information, and rapidly puting, storage and other computational resources. - d file-based data movement over the WAN/LAN and on low for real-time, collaborative decision making for scientific processes.
+Big Data Specific propriate available resources and to ensure that all data Challenges in Mobility able at that resource is fundamental to future discoveries purce" has a broad meaning and includes data and people as well as computing and ot ther non-computer based entities: thus, any kind of data-